-School authorities may inspect and search school property and equipment owned or controlled by the school (such as, lockers, desks, parking lots, and other school property and equipment), as well as personal effects left there by a student, without notice to or the consent of the student.
+School authorities may inspect and search school property and equipment owned or controlled by the school (such as, lockers, desks, and parking lots, and other school property and equipment, etc.), as well as personal effects left there by a student, without notice to or the consent of the student.
 Students have no reasonable expectation of privacy in these places or areas or in their personal effects left there.

-The Superintendent may request the assistance of law enforcement officials to conduct inspections and searches of lockers, desks, parking lots, and other school property and equipment for illegal drugs, weapons, or other illegal or dangerous substances or materials, or other evidence of illegal or wrongful conduct including searches conducted through the use of specially trained dogs.
+The Superintendent School authorities may request the assistance of law enforcement officials to conduct inspections and searches of lockers, desks, parking lots, and other school property and equipment for illegal drugs, weapons, or other illegal or dangerous substances or materials, or other evidence of illegal or wrongful conduct, violation of the law or the District's policies or rules, including searches conducted through the use of specially trained dogs.